 Easy Breezy: Chalk Stack

-The Utah Jazz have been playing at an average pace in 2018, ranking exactly 15th in the NBA in pace thus far.
-They will see a downtick in pace tonight, as they face off against the Chicago Bulls, who rank only 23rd in the league in pace this season.
-Utah has struggled a bit offensively through 43 games, ranking 20th in the NBA in offensive rating.
-With that being said, Chicago has struggled defensively, ranking 24th in the league in defensive rating.
-The Jazz are currently -11.5 point favorites in a game set at 208 points, and they feature an implied total of 109.8 points tonight.
+The Utah Jazz have been playing at a surprisingly fast pace this season, ranking 13th in the NBA in pace through seven games.
+They get a matchup against the Memphis Grizzlies, who only rank 29th in the league in pace this season.
+Utah also ranks 13th in the NBA in offensive rating, while Memphis ranks third in defensive rating.
+They’re -7.5 point favorites in a game set at only 204.5 points, and they feature an implied total of 106 points tonight.

 Wildcard GPP: Low Owned Stack

 The Dallas Mavericks have been speeding up the pace, ranking 12th in the NBA in pace this season.
 They get a matchup against the New York Knicks, who have slowed the pace down a bit, ranking only 22nd in the league in pace.
 Dallas ranks as a slightly below average offense this season, while New York ranks as a below average defense.
 The Mavericks are -6.5 point favorites in a game set at 217 points, giving them an implied total of 111.8 points.